MichelleBlanchette/MichelleBlanchette.github.io/_posts/2024-10-30-redesigned-aetnadentaloffers-website.md

 I co-led the redesign and migration effort, introducing a Git submodule strategy to synchronize shared code between AetnaDentalOffers.com and DentalPlans.com.
 This allowed enhancements to propagate seamlessly across both sites, reducing duplication and improving long-term maintainability across teams.

 The new site launched with pages loading twice as fast and converting at double the previous rate.
-The business impact was so clear that senior leadership delivered direct praise and recognition for the success.
+The business impact was so clear that executive leadership delivered direct praise and recognition for the success.

 {% include image_with_caption.liquid
    src="/assets/images/aetnadentaloffers/home.png"